AI-Migrant/mass-madness/Help find out what they have been doing.md

 They probably have other narratives for the situation.
 One of the things they seem to be doing is to ridicule the whole situation, and a lot of people are buying.
 Otherwise, I won’t know how to justify their remaining silence or worse, participating in ridiculing and normalising the harassment, which in turn seems to be enough to justify the worse parts of the persecution for them.

 To be honest, I think that you would trust the authorities of Lithuania and the UK over me.
 I can only hope that you can check my entries at https://github.com/AI-Migrant/asylum_diary/.
-It should refute most of the accusations they might use to justify the crimes they have committed against me, although some might not be very obvious, and some might not be recorded, either.
+It should refute most of the accusations they might use to justify the crimes they have committed against me, although some might not be very obvious, and some even were not recorded.

 They clearly know they are committing crimes against me.
 Take their stalking and camera aiming, for example.
 They clearly feel that it's a problem when I started recording in return.
 Some of the other crimes were more or less stemmed from it.
 So why don't they have a problem when they are the ones doing it?